-Advanced linear hydraulic pump-jacks with continuous position sensing can be set so they do not exceed the maximum production rating of the downhole separator.
+Advanced linear hydraulic pumpjacks with continuous position sensing can be set to not exceed the maximum production rating of the downhole separator.
 This is done with either dwell times or by directly controlling the polished rod velocity.
-The hydraulic flow characteristics can be configured to gently drop the polished rod at a prescribed velocity to mitigate buckling and manage rod stress.
-To break a gas lock, four methodologies have been tested on advanced linear hydraulic pump-jacks:
+The hydraulic flow characteristics can be confi gured to gently drop the polished rod at a prescribed velocity to mitigate buckling and manage rod stress.
+To break a gas lock, four methodologies have been tested on advanced linear hydraulic pumpjacks, including:

-- 1. The most frequently used strategy is simply a temporary increase in down stroke speed.
-It is speculated that this action results in a higher compression ratio to help pop open the traveling valve so the gas can escape.
-There is also a possibility that the higher stroke rate causes more vibration in the rod string resulting in more fluid leaking past the plunger and into the barrel.
-This would aid in compression on subsequent strokes forcing the traveling valve open.
-(See appendix, case 5). - 2.
-The second strategy is to alternate between fast up for "X" strokes followed by fast down for "Y" strokes.
+- 1. The most frequently used strategy is simply a temporary increase in downstroke speed.
+It is speculated this action results in a higher compression ratio to help pop open the traveling valve, allowing the gas to escape.
+There is also a possibility that the higher stroke rate causes more vibration in the rod string, resulting in more fluid leaking past the plunger and into the barrel.
+This would aid in compression on subsequent strokes, forcing the traveling valve open (refer to appendix: case 5). - 2.
+The second strategy is to alternate between fast up for 'X' strokes followed by fast down for 'Y' strokes.
 The exact mechanism for breaking gas lock is not well understood but it has been shown to be successful in some situations. - 3.
-The third strategy is to lower the bottom set-point so the pump can be set on tap (as described previously). - 4.
-If none of the first three methods work, a fourth strategy is to enable a feature that sets and holds the polished rod at its highest position and automatically restarts pumping after a preset number of hours.
+The third strategy is to lower the bottom setpoint, enabling the pump to be set on tap (as described previously). - 4.
+If the first three methods do not work, a fourth strategy is to enable a feature that sets and holds the polished rod at its highest position and automatically restarts pumping after a pre-set number of hours.
 This can be achieved without having to visit the site.

-In the research for this paper, the methodologies were only tested by Zedi on the advanced hydraulic pump-jack configuration and not the pump-jack with VFD.
-However, it is perceived that the first three of these four methodologies, that might address gas locking, would also be applicable on a pump jack with VFD.

-It should be noted that "gas lock fixing" methodologies one through four do not always work and we continue to experiment with precise rod string control capabilities to see if gas locking can be more systematically "fixed" in more situations and cases.
+During the research conducted for this paper, the methodologies were only tested by Emerson's DeltaVTMSaaS SCADA engineers on the advanced hydraulic pumpjack configuration and not on the pumpjack with VFD.
+However, it is perceived that the first three of these four methodologies, that might address gas locking, would also be applicable on a pumpjack with VFD.
+It should be noted that 'gas lock fixing' methodologies, one through four, do not always work and Emerson is continuing to experiment with precise rod string control capabilities to see if gas locking can be more systematically 'fixed' in more situations and cases.